Azure/aca-dotnet-workshop/docs/aca/09-aca-autoscale-keda/index.md

 What we have done is the following:

-* Setting the minimum number of replicas to Zero, means that this Container App could be scaled-in to Zero replicas if there are no new messages on the topic.
+* Setting the minimum number of replicas to `1`, means that this Container App could be scaled-in to one single replica if there are no new messages on the topic.
-* Setting the maximum number of replicas to 5, means that this Container App will not exceed more than 5 replicas regardless of the number of messages on the topic.
+* Setting the maximum number of replicas to `5`, means that this Container App will not exceed more than 5 replicas regardless of the number of messages on the topic.
 * Setting a friendly name for the scale rule `topic-msgs-length` which will be visible in Azure Portal.
 * Setting the scale rule type to `azure-servicebus`, this is important to tell KEDA which type of scalers our Container App is configuring.
 * Setting the authentication mechanism to type `connection` and indicating which secret reference will be used, in our case `svcbus-connstring`.
 * Setting the `metadata` dictionary of the scale rule, those matching the metadata properties in KEDA template we discussed earlier.
 * Disabled the integration with SendGrid as we are going to send load of messages now to test the scale out rule.

-Once you run this command the custom scale rule will be created, we can navigate to the Azure Portal and see the details.
+**Note about setting minimum replicas to 0:**
+* We can set the minimum number of replicas to `zero` to avoid any charges when the backend processor is not processing any message from Azure Service Bus Topic, but this will impact running the other features within this backend processor such as the periodic cron job, the external input bidding and output bindings.
+So I'm setting the minimum number of replicas to `one` single replica so there is always an instance of the backend processor running and able to process those jobs even if there is no messages coming into the Azure Service Bus Topic.
+* When the single replica of the backend processor is not doing anything, it will be running in an `idle mode`.
+When replica is on the idle mode; usage is charged at a reduced idle rate.
+A replica enters an active mode and is charged at the active rate when it is starting up, and when it is processing requests.
+For more details about the ACA pricing visit [the link.](https://azure.microsoft.com/en-us/pricing/details/container-apps/)

 ##### 3. Run an end-to-end test and generate a load of messages
 Now we are ready to test out our Azure Service Bus Scaling Rule, to generate a load of messages we can do this from Service Bus Explorer under our Azure Service Bus namespace, so navigate to Azure Service Bus, select your topic/subscription, and then select `Service Bus Explorer`.